10gic/vanitygen-plusplus/README.md

 +I also removed the prefix length limit, now capable of searching for a whole address.
 So technically this is capable of brute forcing a complete address if you have trillions of years to waste.

+WARNING!
+This program has not been thoroughly tested.
+Please attempt importing an address first.
+Send a tiny amount you don't mind losing to the address.
+Then perform a test spend.
+I will not be held liable for lost funds as a result of the use of this program.
+Also do not use this program for nefarious purposes!
+I do not condone illegal activity.
+The chances of actually brute forcing an address is nearly impossible anyways.

+Be sure to report any issues or bugs and fixes, I am happy to accept pull requests!

+Requires libssl1.0-dev
+"apt-get install libssl1.0-dev"

 The first thing to do is install the required packages then run:
 "make all"

+A 64 bit Debian binary is also included.

 Now get a list of the alt-coins with: "./oclvanitygen -C List"